-Houghton International was given the opportunity to demonstrate their technical electro-mechanical capabilities on an initial one-off alternator repair.
+Initially, Houghton International was given the opportunity to demonstrate their technical electro mechanical capabilities on an initial one-off alternator repair.
 The alternator, 019A, had suffered a catastrophic in-service failure.
 As instructed by GWR, Houghton International undertook a full repair which consisted of a full main stator rewind, a full auxiliary stator rewind, the rewind of the four auxiliary rotor coils and the rewind of the auxiliary exciter rotor to requested specification.

 Houghton International identified an original winding fault with the first alternator received for repair.
 During final stage testing of the alternator, the auxiliary exciter rotor was showing an unbalanced phase through the AWA 12kV Baker tester.
-Following further investigation by the Houghton International team and examination of another alternator in situ at Swansea’s Landore depot, which was also showing an unbalance, it was suggested that there could be a potential improvement to the original manufacturers’ design.
+Following further investigation by the team at Houghton International and examination of another alternator in situ at Swansea’s Landore depot, which was also showing an unbalance, it was suggested that there could be a potential improvement to the original manufacturers’ design.
 After consultation with GWR and subsequent approval, the auxiliary exciter rotor was rewound to the updated specification, recommended by Houghton International to balance the rotor winding.

 Why Houghton International

 Houghton International’s reputation as a capable service provider with years of experience in the Rail sector

 Equipped to deliver high value/volume contracts and one-off casualty repairs within the rail industry

 Direct access to engineering support and technical expertise across a wide range of electro mechanical assets